-Medical specialists are available to provide information, answer questions, and provide emergency support 24 hours a day is a medical resource for both the public and healthcare providers.
-If you think someone came in contact with something dangerous, contact your local poison control center immediately.
+Medical specialists are available to provide information, answer questions, and provide emergency support 24 hours a day

+Anyone can call for medical help - children, teens, and adults is a medical resource for both the public and healthcare providers.
+If you think someone came in contact with something dangerous, contact the poison control center immediately.